evergreen-ci/evergreen.py/README.md

 You will need Evergreen credentials on your local machine to use this library or the attached CLI.
 You can set up your credentials by following the link [here](https://github.com/evergreen-ci/evergreen/wiki/Using-the-Command-Line-Tool#downloading-the-command-line-tool).

+By default, the library uses OAuth authentication.
+This means during usage, you will be prompted to open a browser window to authenticate.

 ### Linting/formatting

 This project uses [black](https://github.com/psf/black) and [isort](https://pycqa.github.io/isort/) for linting/formatting.